-- 31. In the view of the Pew Charitable Trusts, the purpose of the Pitcairn Islands Marine Reserve would be to protect fully the special marine environment and to provide a world-class, fully protected marine reserve in order to attract scientific research, non-consumptive tourism and other non-extractive economic uses and favourable global recognition for Pitcairn.
-If approved, it would become the world's largest marine reserve, encompassing more than 800,000 square kilometres; all fishing and the extraction of other natural resources would be prohibited, with the exception of local traditional fishing.
-Any vessels entering or passing through the EEZ would have to comply with specific provisions.
-A review of the marine reserve would be undertaken every 10 years. - 32.
-In January 2014, a United Kingdom House of Commons environmental audit committee issued a report entitled "Sustainability in the United Kingdom overseas territories", which identified a number of financial and institutional concerns regarding threats to unique habitats and species and regarding the protection of biodiversity in the overseas territories. - 33.
-In its report, the committee stated that during its inquiry, the Government of the United Kingdom had expressed general but unspecified aspirations to cherish the environment in the overseas territories, but had been unwilling to acknowledge or address its responsibilities under United Nations treaties.
-This was found to be disappointing, because the environment in the overseas territories was globally significant and constituted 90 per cent of the biodiversity for which the Government had responsibility.
+37. In the view of the Pew Charitable Trusts, the purpose of the marine reserve would be to fully protect the special marine environment and to provide a worldclass, fully protected marine reserve in order to attract scientific research, non-consumptive tourism and other non-extractive economic uses and favourable global recognition for Pitcairn.
+If approved, it would become the world's largest marine reserve, encompassing more than 800,000 km2; all fishing and the extraction of other natural resources would be prohibited, with the exception of local traditional fishing.
+Any vessels entering or passing through the exclusive economic zone would have to comply with specific provisions.
+A review of the marine reserve would be undertaken every 10 years.

+38. In January 2014, a United Kingdom House of Commons environmental audit committee issued a report entitled "Sustainability in the United Kingdom overseas territories", which identified a number of financial and institutional concerns regarding threats to unique habitats and species and regarding the protection of biodiversity in the overseas territories.

+39. In its report, the committee stated that, during its inquiry, the Government of the United Kingdom had expressed general but unspecified aspirations to cherish the environment in the overseas territories, but had been unwilling to acknowledge or address its responsibilities under United Nations treaties.
+That was found to be disappointing, because the environment in the overseas territories was globally significant and constituted 90 per cent of the biodiversity for which the Government had responsibility.
 According to the committee, the Government had failed to negotiate the extension of the Convention on Biological Diversity, the flagship United Nations policy on biodiversity protection, to all the overseas territories and had not ensured the accurate monitoring of biodiversity there.
-The committee said that, in environmental terms, the report on the overseas territories, published in 2012, was considered a missed opportunity. - 34.
-Among the conclusions of the environmental audit committee were the following: - (a) In the light of the international significance of the biodiversity in the overseas territories of the United Kingdom, a gap of 13 years between overseas territories reports was too long; - (b) The Government of the United Kingdom was prepared to exercise hard and soft power in relation to financial matters in the overseas territories, but it was apparently not prepared to exercise those powers to protect biodiversity and to promote environmental sustainability; - (c) The four overseas territories to which the Convention on Biological Diversity had been extended (the British Virgin Islands, Gibraltar, Saint Helena and the Cayman Islands) had not been included effectively in biodiversity reporting by the United Kingdom; it was felt that compliance with the stipulations of the Convention was ultimately the responsibility of the Government of the United Kingdom; - (d) Without enhanced monitoring, the Department for Environment, Food and Rural Affairs of the United Kingdom could not accurately report under the

-Convention on Biological Diversity on the full extent of biodiversity in the overseas territories and therefore could not measure progress towards the target of halting biodiversity loss by 2020.
+The committee said that, in environmental terms, the report on the overseas territories, published in 2012, was considered a missed opportunity.

-35. With regard to Pitcairn, the report included the recommendation that the Department for Environment, Food and Rural Affairs and the Foreign and Commonwealth Office respond positively to the Pitcairn Islanders' request to establish a fully protected marine protected area in line with Aichi Biodiversity Target 11, to protect 10 per cent of the world's coastal and marine areas by 2020.
+40. With regard to Pitcairn, the report included the recommendation that the Department for Environment, Food and Rural Affairs and the Foreign and Commonwealth Office respond positively to the islanders' request to establish a fully protected marine protected area in line with Aichi Biodiversity Target 11, to protect 10 per cent of the world's coastal and marine areas by 2020.
+According to the administering Power, a decision on the marine reserve has yet to be taken and discussions with various stakeholders are continuing.